microsoft/dotnet/dotnet-developer-projects.md

   * [BeYourMarket](https://github.com/beyourmarket/beyourmarket) - BeYourMarket is a peer-to-peer marketplace framework http://beyourmarket.com

 ## Web Frameworks
+  * [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a general purpose application framework specially designed for new modern web applications.
+It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.
   * [DotVVM](https://github.com/riganti/dotvvm) - MVVM framework for people who don't like to write JavaScript, with OWIN and ASP.NET Core support and a free extension for Visual Studio 2015 and 2017.
   * [Nancy](https://github.com/NancyFx/Nancy) - A lightweight, low-ceremony, framework for building HTTP based services on .NET and Mono.
   * [NemerleWeb](https://github.com/NemerleWeb/NemerleWeb) - Web MVVM library for .Net.
 It uses reactive data model which allows creating rich internet applications.